anchpop/ChadNauseam-Site/popovitch-blog/content/blog/zinc/index.md

 [PushRetAddr([Grab, Access(0), Succ, Return]), Num(0), Num(0), Num(0), Closure([Grab, Grab, Grab, Access(0), Return]), Apply]
 ```

-You can kind of see the correspondence if you squint:
+You can kind of see the correspondence between the input LC and the compiled Zinc if you squint:

 <!--
                                   +------------------------------------------------------------------------------------------------------+